· Johannes Millan · 10 min read

 - Ambient sound apps that simulate cafe or library environments

 Best for: When no live person is available, late-night work sessions, situations where scheduling a live session isn’t feasible.
-Less effective than live presence but still measurably better than working alone in silence.
+Some people find this less effective than live presence, but it can still help compared with working alone in silence.

 4. Asynchronous Body Doubling